rob333/flutter_mediator_simple/README.md

 }
 ```

-Use `notify` to notify the Subscribe widget to rebuild when the mediator variable is updated.
+Use `notify` to notify the Subscribe widget to rebuild when the type of the mediator variable is a class and add items by method.

 &emsp; [Table of Contents]